 If you want to launch a successful podcast and attract listeners, keep reading.
 This article is full of tips from other popular podcasters like Joe Rogan and Pat Flynn, who will give you the knowledge you need to create and host a successful podcast that audiences love.

 The podcasting medium has risen in popularity over the past decade.
-This intimate art form deconstructs a story to its basic parts in an audio format.
+This intimate art form deconstructs a story into its basic parts in audio.
 It is popular for a few reasons, including:

-- People can connect with creators more personally through podcasts.
-Podcasting gives the host more room to breathe than an average interview or even a usual lecture or performance.
+- 🤝 Podcasts allow people to connect with creators more personally.
+They also give the host more room to breathe than an average interview or even a usual lecture or performance.

-The subject matter of your podcast is important for a few reasons.
-It determines whether someone will test out your show or not.
+The subject matter of your podcast is important for several reasons.
+It determines whether someone will test out your show.

 Producing a podcast is hard work.
 Choosing a podcast name or topic you think will be popular that you have little interest in will make it even more difficult.
 If you wouldn’t listen to it, you shouldn’t make it.